minghz/freaking_aliens/README.md

 Fucking Aliens
 ==============

-#Kill as many aliens as you can
+Kill as many aliens as you can<br />
-Don't get hit by their bullets
+Don't get hit by their bullets<br />
-Don't touch the aliens
+Don't touch the aliens<br />

 ##Credits
 All Contributors to <a href="http://phaser.io">Phaser</a>